 To schedule an appointment, call 302.857.6393.
 Students are only eligible to receive services during the semester they are currently enrolled in and will be asked to show a validated Delaware State University Identification Card before any services are rendered.

-All students must have their completed Health Form submitted to the Student Health Center.
+All students must have their completed Health Form submitted to the Campus Health Center.

 *There is a 2-step process to completing the Health Forms*

-Complete on-line forms electronically through the Student Health Portal AND mail completed Health Form to the Campus Health Center.
+Complete medical history forms electronically through the Student Health Portal AND mail completed Health Form to the Campus Health Center.
 This must be done in order to complete the registration process, receive clearance to move into campus housing, and receive health care services.